michaelkolesidis/emoji-minesweeper/README.md

 * Different emoji for detonated mine (the mine the player clicked) and revealed mines (the rest of the mines)
 * Empty cells become and timer turns gold when the player has made a new best time
 * Message informing that the player has made a new best time
+* Wrongly flagged cells are marked with an X

 ### Indicators
 * Number of initial and remaining mines indicator